lorey/hubspot-reporting/README.md

 # Script to automate HubSpot Reporting

-I love [HubSpot](https://hubspot.com) to organize my sales leads and to get an overview of my sales funnel.
+I love using [HubSpot](https://hubspot.com) to organize my sales leads and to get an overview of my sales funnel.
 Because of that I use it for many projects and even for myself personally.
 In many situations, I need to get a quick overview of my funnel and/or send it to someone else, for example when writing reports for mentors or my startup's advisory board.
 That's why I created this script to generate diagrams of my sales funnel.

 ## So what can it do for you?

-This Python script generates CSVs and diagrams for all of your sales pipelines automatically.
-This way, you can generate automated reports for your stakeholders, for example by including them in a LaTeX report.
+This Python script generates CSVs and diagrams for all of your Deal Pipelines automatically.
+Deal Pipelines are a custom deal funnel every sale has to go through, e.g. `call`, `meeting`, `contact signed`.
+With the script, you can generate automated reports for your stakeholders, for example by including the resulting diagrams in a LaTeX report.

 ## How does it work?